 The advice contained within is practical and inspiring to read.

 If you’re contemplating a natural birth and fear that this isn’t possible in a hospital then this book will go a long way towards changing your perceptions of what’s possible and what support is available from your midwife.

-For close to a decade, The Birth Partner: A Complete Guide to Childbirth has been the go-to reads for healthcare professionals and doulas.
+For close to a decade, this book has been the go-to reads for healthcare professionals and doulas.